magaliek/dat152-project2/README.md

 ### Task 1: RESTful API Services
 Project: library-spring-ws-rest

-Support for users to order (borrow) and return a book.
-You will complete the “TODOs” in the following classes and methods:
+Implement APIs for users to list, order (borrow) and return a book.
+You will complete the “TODOs” in the following classes:
 1. UserService
 	-	updateUser
 	-	deleteUser
 	-	createOrdersForUser
+	-	getUserOrder
+	-	getUserOrders
 2. UserController
+	-	createUser
+	-	updateUser
+	-	deleteUser
-	-	getUser
+	-	createUserOrder
-	-	createUserOrders
+	-	deleteUserOrder
 	-	getUserOrder
-	-	returnUserOrder
 3. OrderService
 	-	deleteOrder
+	-	findAllOrders()
-	-	findByExpiryDate
+	-	findOrdersByExpiryDate
 	-	updateOrder
 4. OrderController
 	-	getAllBorrowOrders
+	-	getBorrowOrder
+	-	updateOrder
-	-	returnBookOrder
+	-	deleteBookOrder

+Tips:
+-	Note that there are custom CRUD methods already created in the repositories for each model.
+Feel free to add new ones, if you have needs for them.
+-	Look at the JUnit tests for clues

 ### Task 2: HATEOAS, Pagination and Filtering
 You will provide support to list all ‘orders’ that expire by the specified date (date format: yyyy-MM-dd).
 Also, your Rest API will provide support to paginate the list of orders (e.g., Pageable).

 For these tasks, you will complete the “TODOs” in the following classes and methods:
 1. OrderService
-	-	findByExpiryDate
+	-	findOrdersByExpiryDate (same as in Task 1)
 2. OrderController
-	-	getAllBorrowOrders
+	-	getAllBorrowOrders	(same as in Task 1)
-3. Provide HATEOAS support for the createUserOrders such that links to other endpoints and actions possible for the resource are added.
+3. Provide HATEOAS support for the createUserOrder such that there are links to other endpoints with actions possible for the resource.
-	-	Add your links to orders in createUserOrders
+	-	Add your links to orders in createUserOrder

 ### Task 3: Securing resource endpoints with JWT Access tokens from resource + auth server